The American people have spoken.

 Many are dumbfounded by Trump’s victory, but really, it is quite simple.
 In 2016, and again on November 5th, Trump won the presidency because more and more Americans are gravitating away from identity politics and towards populist rhetoric that promises to take back control from elites and champion the interests of the forgotten working class.
 Even in his pick for vice president — JD Vance, a man with connections to Appalachia, a forgotten, high-poverty region of the U.S. — Trump highlighted his focus on representing Americans who were growing increasingly irritated by progressivism and political correctness.

 The ironic thing is, Democrats were so focused on using Trump’s politically incorrect language and rhetoric against him, assuming it would have to cost him the election, that they never thought to consider that perhaps the opposite was true.
-Because, frankly, regardless of how insulting or wrong Trump is, people are impressed with his ability to speak freely without fear of the so-called ‘cancel culture’ that progressives have created, as Maureen Dowd, a columnist for The New York Times, voiced after the election.
+Because, frankly, regardless of how insulting or wrong Trump is, people are impressed with his ability to speak freely without fear of the so-called ‘cancel culture’ that progressives have created, as Maureen Dowd, a columnist for The New York Times, reflected after the election.
 “Democrats spend way too much time trying not to offend anyone,” Dowd wrote.
 “Donald Trump played to the irritation of many Americans disgusted at being regarded as insensitive for talking the way they’d always talked.”

 Ultimately, the American people want a better life — that is all.
 They want to believe fully in the American Dream.
 They want to live in a country where they do not just get by, but get ahead, as Harris herself says.
-But regardless of what Democrats may believe, that vision for our nation lies beyond a focus on diversity, inclusion, and social justice.
+But regardless of what Democrats may believe, that vision for our nation lies beyond a focus on diversity, inclusion, and justice.
 It lies beyond a self-proclaimed duty to right the wrongs of every historical grievance and inequality.
 And it certainly lies beyond telling people what they can and cannot say.

 This is hard for Democrats to hear — it should be.
 It should be difficult to grasp that the party of inclusion, social justice, and civil discourse must take a long, hard look at itself while a party led by a convicted felon gets to celebrate the spoils of the election.
 But this is the harsh reality Democrats now live in and must accept if they have any chance of recovering from this election.